amritrajpatra578/Prime_Gen_API/README.md

 STEPS:
 1) Make two files with name algo.py and app.py, where algo file contains all algorithms and app file contain flask web framework.
 Then run these files.
-2) Create a test.db file in command prommpt/ powershell.
+2) Create a test.db file in command prompt/ powershell.
-   How to create db file:
+   How to create db file / Queries for CMD:
    i) python
    ii) from app import db                        # whare app.py and test.db should be in same directory. iii) db.create_all()